 - Educating, giving advice and opening up topics of discussion

 - Demonstrating a product, service or process related to your business

 - Providing social proof for your brand through reviews and testimonials

 We hope that you’ve been able to find some insight from this guide and are now thinking about creative ways that you could be using video to effectively promote your brand.
 As marketers we often take video content for granted, so it’s been refreshing to take this dive into the core methods, benefits and uses of video marketing!
 And remember, capturing footage on a mobile phone is a great way to build authenticity whilst we have limited resources.

-Stay tuned for the final instalment in the Video Marketing 101 series, where we will give some of our advice on how to go about creating, posting and sharing your video content.
+Read Part 3 in our Video Marketing 101 series, where we give some of our advice on how to go about creating, posting and sharing your video content.

 You can find out more about our videography services here.